-Such lawlessness through the web of diverse legal regulations reached its zenith with the practice of the "flag of convenience" (FOC), of neoliberal maritime capitalism in the 21st century.
+Such lawlessness through the web of diverse legal regulations reached its zenith with the practice of the "flag of convenience" (FOC) of neoliberal maritime capitalism in the twenty-first century.
 An FOC is a legal identity for a ship that provides applicable laws governing taxation, labor practices, safety regulations, licensing, inspections, and all the offshore management of financial centers.
 FOC states often outsource flag registration, and private companies administer these private flags.
-In this way, FOCs play a game of pseudo-nationhood; the ship flies the flag of the flag state but there are no genuine links between the flag state's law, port states, ship owners, and crews.
-FOC states also offer services of Bare Boat Charter, offshore financial centers, and reduction of taxes.

-According to the United Nations Conference on Trade and Development (UNCTD), in 2020, maritime transport accounted for around 80 per cent of international trade.
+In this way, FOCs play a game of pseudonationhood: the ship flies the flag of the flag state but there are no genuine links between the flag state's law, port states, ship owners, and crews.
+Foc states also offer services of Bare Boat Charter, offshore financial centers, and reduction of taxes.
+The high seas-or mare liberum, meaning "the free sea"-are beyond the territorial sea of any state and do not fall under any state's jurisdiction.
+According to the United Nations Conference on Trade and Development (UNCTD 2022), in 2020, maritime transport accounted for around 80 percent of international trade.
 Asian countries own half of the fleet market.
-The United Nations Conference and Development (UNCTAD) statistics also show that, in 2019, Asian companies owned half of the world's fleet, and that 93 per cent of global shipbuilding occurred in China, the Republic of Korea, and Japan; the Institute of Shipping Economics and Logistics claimed that, in 2019, China topped Japan in ship-owning for the first time (ISL).
-In 2022, 74 per cent of the global shipping capacity was registered with open registries, and 16 per cent of the global fleet carrying capacity was registered in Panama, followed by Liberia and the Marshall Islands (UNCTAD 2022).
+UNCTAD statistics also show that, in 2019, Asian companies owned half of the world's fleet, and that 93 percent of global shipbuilding occurred in China, the Republic of Korea, and Japan; the Institute of Shipping Economics and Logistics (2020) claims that in 2019, China topped Japan for the first time.
+In 2022, 74 percent of the global shipping capacity was registered with open registries, and 16 percent of the global fleet carrying capacity was registered in Panama, followed by Liberia and the Marshall Islands (UNCTAD 2022).

-Scholars of critical logistics have pointed out that the genealogy of logistics and racial capitalism originated with the Atlantic Slave Trade in the 16th century (Cowen 2010; Vehrenkamp 2012; Mezzadra and Neilson 2013a, 2013b; Chua et al. 2018; Cuppini and Frapporti 2018).
-The FOC is a legal invention to implement the changing phase of global capitalism since the 1960s.
+Scholars of critical logistics have pointed out that the genealogy of logistics and racial capitalism originated with the Atlantic Slave Trade in the sixteenth century (Chua et al. 2018; Cowen 2010; Cuppini and Frapporti 2018; Mezzadra and Neilson 2013; Vehrenkamp 2012).
+The FOC is a legal invention to implement the new phase of global capitalism that has emerged since the 1960s.
 The transition from the national flag cargo shipping system to the FOC global shipping system has developed rapidly since the late 1960s and early 1970s.
-As Campling and Colás put it, in the global maritime trade, we have observed the phenomenon of the sea as a locus for the deep interconnection "between luxury and waste, big business and organized crime, open registries and secret jurisdiction" (Campling and Colás 2021, 267-268).
+As Campling and Colás (2021, 267-268) put it, in the global maritime trade we have observed the phenomenon of the sea as a locus for the deep interconnection "between luxury and waste, big business and organized crime, open registries and secret jurisdiction."
 No law seems to be able to regulate or intervene in the practices of slavery on these FOC fishing vessels on the high seas.
 Multiple sectors together configure this complex structure.
 Alongside the rise of neoliberalism and the enormous growth in transnational corporations, international trade, foreign direct investment, and so on, the invention of the FOC points to the emergence of a new stage in global capitalism.
-The legal "offshore" practices, which allow capital to choose the laws that bind it, were mimicked onshore in the emergence of the new terraqueous space of SEZ, Export Processing Zones, and their newly established ports.
-At the center of this composite logistic network is a zone of legal exception, like a void, in which act liberalized and competitive agents worldwide; this is a free zone where no state exerts jurisdiction.
-The high seas, or mare liberum, meaning "the free sea," beyond the territorial sea of any state and any state's jurisdiction, perfectly illustrate the site of legal exception in the neoliberal market of the 21st century (Liu forthcoming 2023).
+The legal "offshore" practices that allow capital to choose the laws that bind it were mimicked onshore in the emergence of the new terraqueous space of SEZS, Export Processing Zones, and their newly established ports.
+At the center of this composite logistic network is a zone of legal exception-a kind of void-in which liberalized and competitive agents act worldwide; this is a free zone where no state exerts jurisdiction.
+As a metonymy and a metaphor, the high seas perfectly illustrate the site of legal exception in the neoliberal market of the twenty-first century (Liu 2024).